darkchii/score-inspector-extension/readme.md

 To install the Tampermonkey userscript from the provided GitHub link, follow these steps:

-1. Make sure you have [Tampermonkey](https://www.tampermonkey.net/) installed in your browser.
-If not, you can download and install it from the official Tampermonkey website.
+1. Make sure you have [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) extension installed in your browser.

 2. Open the provided GitHub link: [score-inspector-extension](https://github.com/darkchii/score-inspector-extension/raw/main/inspector.user.js).

 3. Tampermonkey should automatically detect the userscript and open a new tab with the installation prompt.

 4. Once installed, the userscript will be active and ready to use.

+*Greasemonkey does not work*

 ## TODO
 - ~~Show clantags everywhere on the site (leaderboards, friends list... etc)~~ (Added in 2024-06-18.x, multiple updates)